Biography and current work

 NewsWe are recruiting a Postdoctoral researcher

 BiographyJean-Pierre Hubaux is a full professor at EPFL.
 His current research activity is focused on privacy protection mechanisms, notably in pervasive communication systems and online social networks.
-In particular, he is involved in projects related to location and data privacy and privacy in pervasive communications.
+In particular, he is involved in projects related to privacy in mobile and pervasive networks and privacy and security mechanisms with selfish players.
 He has recently started a research activity in genomic privacy, in close collaboration with geneticists.

 He contributed some of the main ideas of the National Competence Center in Research named "Mobile Information and Communication Systems" (NCCR/MICS).
 In 2003, he identified the security of vehicular networks as one of the main research challenges for real-world mobile ad hoc networks.
 In 2008, he completed a graduate textbook entitled "Security and Cooperation in Wireless Networks", with Levente Buttyan.

 Post-doctoral researchersErman Ayday